OCR in Banking

 In order to enable clients to deposit checks by just snapping a photo of them with their cellphones, OCR technology has been incorporated into mobile banking apps.
 By reading the data from the check and processing the deposit digitally, the OCR technology eliminates the requirement for in-person or ATM deposits.

-How would Surepass OCR based document verification solution help you?
+How would Surepass’s OCR-based document verification solution help you?